 - Liaison, Jones Ferry Road Mural Project

 Before joining the Town Council, Damon had several years of experience in town and county government.
-He was twice elected chair of the Carrboro Planning Board, making recommendations to the Board of Aldermen on development and land use policy throughout the community.
+He was twice elected chair of the Carrboro Planning Board, making recommendations to the Town Council on development and land use policy throughout the community.
 He also served on the town’s Greenways Commission.

 Damon previously represented Carrboro as the chair of the Orange County Human Relations Commission, advising the county’s Board of Commissioners on social justice considerations in such wide-ranging issues as fair housing, emergency preparedness and response, civil liberties, employment benefits, and marriage equality.
 He attended the US Department of Housing and Urban Development’s National Fair Housing Training Academy Orientation in Washington, DC, with county staff in 2004, and he represented the commission at the North Carolina LGBT Statewide Leadership Summit in Greensboro in 2005.

 In other volunteer work, Damon served on the board of directors of the Carolina Abortion Fund, a volunteer-run, nonprofit organization that provides grants to low-income persons in North Carolina who have chosen to have an abortion but cannot afford the whole cost.
 He frequently volunteers for the North Carolina AIDS Action Network and received the organization’s Advocate of the Year Award in 2017.

 In his professional life, Damon works in the medical school at Duke University, where he is a communications specialist with a focus on the work of health services researchers who study the quality, costs, and ethics of health care delivery.
 He has coauthored papers on medical decision making, conflicts of interest in clinical research, and racial, ethnic, and gender differences in access to health care.